 Switching to Tirzepatide for weight loss might be more economical than sticking with Semaglutide, although Tirzepatide has a higher monthly price.
 Studies suggest that for every 1 kilo (or 2.2 pounds) of weight lost, Tirzepatide costs around $985, while Semaglutide costs $1,845.
 This means you might lose more weight for the money you spend on Tirzepatide.

-It’s important to remember both medications are expensive, no matter how well they work.
+It’s important to remember that both medications are expensive, no matter how well they work.
 A month’s supply of Tirzepatide (Mounjaro®) costs around $1,023, and Semaglutide (Ozempic®) costs around $935.
 These high prices can make it challenging for some people to afford these medications, even if they could be helpful.

 Conclusion